 Effects of Prior Experience or Training (Figure 7): The next ten questions attempted to characterize the respondent's preparedness for the May 2 earthquake.
-Questions 45 and 46 were included to determine (a) how surprised the respondent had been at what happened during the earthquake and (b) what he or she had expected to be different from what had actually happened.
+Questions 45 and 46 were included to determine a) how surprised the respondent had been at what happened during the earthquake and b) what he or she had expected to be different from what had actually happened.
 Question 47 asked whether or not the respondent had previously experienced an earthquake (as strong as the May 2 quake).
-This was an attempt to reveal possible linkages between any previous earthquake experience the expectations reported in response to questions 45 and 46.
-Questions 48 through 50 attempted to ascertain whether or not previous experience (if any) had helped the respondent cope with the May 2 event and how the history of his or her disability was related to any such experience.
+This was an attempt to reveal possible linkages between any previous earthquake ex-